5 min read

 Just like all outdoor activities, if used incorrectly, trampolines can be dangerous.
 But they don't have to be.
 Trampolines today have come a long way since the traditional trampoline we experienced as kids.

 There are now trampolines which have been created with safety top-of-mind.
-Pinch-points have been removed, impact areas and hard surfaces have all been removed from the Springfree Trampoline patented design - we've eliminated all the impact points that caused 90% of product-related trampoline injuries.
+Pinch-points have been removed, impact areas and hard surfaces have all been removed from the Springfree Trampoline patented design - we've eliminated all the impact points that cause 90% of product-related trampoline injuries.

 Most trampolines today also have safety nets, which prevents falls to the ground.